Pac1226/DataSciencePortfolio/README.md

 # DataSciencePortfolio

-A collection of academic projects at Columbia Engineering that demonstrate proficiency in various data science tools, methods, and skills.
-Achieved an overall grade of 98% (A) on 19 indivual projects and 2 team projects.
-The following is sample of 8 projects focused on machine learning, blockchain, and financial programming.
+A collection of data science projects that demonstrate proficiency in various tools, methods, and skills.
+This is a sample of 8 projects done for the Columbia Engineering FinTech Bootcamp.
+There were a total of 19 individual projects and 2 team projects covering machine learning, blockchain, and financial programmin that received a cumulative grade of 98% (A).

 ---